jqnatividad/qsv/README.md

 ## Python

+The `python` feature is NOT enabled by default on the pre-built binaries, as doing so requires it to statically link to python, which presents distribution issues, as various operating systems have differing bundled Python versions.

+If you wish to enable the `python` feature - you'll just have to install/compile from source, making sure you have the development libraries for the desired Python version (Python 3.6 and up are supported) installed when doing so.

-With the `python` feature, `qsv` will look for Python shared libraries (libpython* on Linux/macOS, python*.dll on Windows) against which it was compiled, and abort with an error if not found, detailing the Python library it was looking for.
+Note that if you plan to distribute your manually built `qsv` with the `python` feature, `qsv` will look for Python shared libraries (libpython* on Linux/macOS, python*.dll on Windows) against which it was compiled starting with the current directory, and abort with an error if not found, detailing the Python library it was looking for.

 Note that this will happen as soon as the qsv binary is invoked, even if you're not running the `py` command.

-If you don't need to run the `py` command, simply use `qsvnp` ("np" stands for "no python"), `qsvlite`, or `qsvdp`.

-If you need the `py` command, the [prebuilt qsv binary](https://github.com/jqnatividad/qsv/releases/latest) is compiled, as a policy, using the current stable Python minor version (currently Python 3.11) at the time of release.

-If you require a different Python version (Python 3.6 and up are supported), you'll need to install/compile from source, making sure you have the development libraries for the desired Python version installed when doing so.

 [PyO3](https://pyo3.rs) - the underlying crate that enables the `python` feature, uses a build script to determine the Python version and set the correct linker arguments.
 By default it uses the python3 executable.
 You can override the Python interpreter by setting `PYO3_PYTHON` (e.g., `PYO3_PYTHON=python3.6`), before installing/compiling qsv.
 See the [PyO3 User Guide](https://pyo3.rs/v0.17.1/building_and_distribution.html) for more information.

-If you're distributing `python`-enabled qsv, you can also "bundle" the Python shared library by including it in the same directory as the qsv binary. qsv will automatically use the "bundled" library instead of the default Python version in the environment.

 Also, consider using the `lua`/`luajit` commands instead of the `py` command if the mapping/filtering operation you're trying to do can be done with `lua`/`luajit`.
 [Lua is much faster than Python](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/lua-python3.html) and [LuaJIT is even faster still](https://luajit.org/performance_x86.html).
 In addition, Lua/LuaJIT is embedded into qsv, can do aggregations & has no external dependencies, unlike Python.